Teenagers (song): Commercial performance

 In the United States, "Teenagers" debuted at number 2 on the Bubbling Under Hot 100 Singles chart on June 23, 2007, before debuting at number 87 on the Hot 100 the following week and peaking at number 67 on August 4, 2007.
 The single also peaked at number 23 on the Pop Airplay chart.
 In 2019, following the announcement of the band's reunion, "Teenagers" debuted and peaked at number 16 on the Hot Rock & Alternative Songs chart.
 The Recording Industry Association of America (RIAA) certified "Teenagers" six-times platinum in the United States on July 11, 2025.
-In Canada, "Teenagers" reached number 53 on the Canadian Hot 100 chart on September 15, 2007, and peaked at number 21 on the Canada Rock chart; Music Canada certified "Teenagers" five-times platinum in the country on April 25, 2025.
+In Canada, "Teenagers" reached number 53 on the Canadian Hot 100 chart on September 15, 2007, and peaked at number 21 on the Canada Rock chart; Music Canada certified "Teenagers" six-times platinum in the country on January 16, 2026.

 In Europe, "Teenagers" reached number 13 on the Euro Digital Tracks chart.
 In the United Kingdom, the single peaked at number 9 on both the UK Singles and the UK Singles Downloads charts, becoming one of three songs by the group to reach the top 10 on the former.
-The song was also listed at number 87 on the UK Singles year-end chart of 2007, and was certified two-times platinum in by the British Phonographic Industry (BPI).
+The song was also listed at number 87 on the UK Singles year-end chart of 2007, and was certified three-times platinum by the British Phonographic Industry (BPI).
 "Teenagers" has also charted on the Scottish Singles Chart (6), the Irish Singles Chart (7), the Czech Republic's Rádio – Top 100 chart (21), Austria's Ö3 Austria Top 40 chart (50), and Germany's singles chart (74).
-The song has been certified gold in Italy by the Federazione Industria Musicale Italiana (FIMI), in Denmark by IFPI Danmark, and in Spain by Productores de Música de España.
+The song has been certified platinum in Austria by IFPI Austria, and gold in Italy by the Federazione Industria Musicale Italiana (FIMI), in Denmark by IFPI Danmark, and in Spain by Productores de Música de España.
 Additionally, "Teenagers" peaked at number 6 on New Zealand's singles chart, number 15 on Venezuela's pop rock chart, and at number 16 on Australia's singles chart.
 The song was certified three-times platinum in New Zealand by Recorded Music NZ.
 "Teenagers" has become the band's most-played song on Spotify, being their first track to surpass one billion streams on the platform in September 2024.